 - Nesheim Park (Oak Tree Dr.): Playground; basketball court; sledding hill

-- Valley View Heights Park, currently unnamed (Westmorland Dr.): Playground; shelter with picnic tables, basketball court
+- Valley View Park (Westmorland Dr.): Playground; shelter with picnic tables, basketball court

 - Mount Horeb Station: Located two blocks south of Main Street on S. Second Street, the Mount Horeb Station is a support facility for the Military Ridge State Trail.
 Built in 1999, this building was a joint project with funding from the Village of Mount Horeb, Wisconsin DNR, Summer Frolic Committee, Friends of the Military Ridge Trail and the Sons of Norway.The facility is currently owned by the Village of Mount Horeb and maintained by the Parks and Forestry Department.
 The Mount Horeb Station includes a public parking lot, heated restrooms open all year, a shelter with picnic tables, water fountain and information regarding the Military Ridge Trail and Village of Mount Horeb.

 - Viking Park: This park was developed in the 1970’s as a joint venture between the Village and the School District.
 The five-acre facility is located between the Middle School and the Intermediate Center and includes 4 lit tennis courts, a basketball court and a softball/youth baseball field.